+Some of best colleges in the University of Delhi are all-girls colleges.
+These colleges not only have the best faculty, infrastructure, and societies but also harbour the charm of sisterhood that is established on the strong foundation of feminism.
 When you are in a girls’ college, chances are you won’t have to worry about the daily struggle of putting together an outfit.
 Dress up or not, in an all-girls’ college you don’t really feel any less or more because of either.
 There is a larger sense of freedom where one can live without a bra.
 In co-ed colleges, however, the inevitable pressure of being judged by the opposite sex looms large.

 In a university space, one thrives by learning from discussions that take place in canteens as well as in classrooms.
 Being in a co-ed setup means getting varied perspectives on all socio-political issues which eventually enriches one’s understanding.
 However, some topics may spark discomfort for students who come from conservative backgrounds and are not comfortable in discussing certain topics in front of the opposite sex.
 Chitra Dabral, a student of Lady Irwin College, says, “In an all girls’ class when we are taught about “taboos” such as sex, there’s nothing I feel shy about asking.
 Besides, my teachers also respond candidly.
 I wouldn’t have felt such ease with male peers.”